Super Milk Chan: ADV Films story arcs

 The multi-episode story arcs added to the Americanized English dub by ADV, involving the crew of said dub company in bizarre situations.

 100% Whole

 Marcy Bannor introduces the cast and crew of the Milk Chan dub; Tommy Drake dresses up in drag for a replaced scene.

 Milk Shake

 After a plasma TV is stolen from the break room, the ADV Films building has an automated lockdown drill.
 However, a blackout leaves everyone locked in separate rooms.

 Cryin' Over Spilled Milk

-Chris Borque loses the sound effects for episode 8, leading the cast to perform them themselves.
+Chris Borque loses the sound effects for Episode 8, leading the cast to perform them themselves.
 Meanwhile, Marcy is given Ecstasy instead of Aspirin.

 Milk & Kookies

 The ADV cast and crew go to an anime convention, where Ben Pronsky is stalked by a fan.

 TV segments

-These are the shows that Milk Chan and friends watch:
+List of in-universe television programs seen throughout the series: